Waukesha North High School

 The school has a rotating schedule and advisory program.
 Its marching band won the WSMA state marching band championship every year from 2007 to 2015.

 Extracurricular activities

-Waukesha North is a contributor to Invisible Children, Inc., and has raised money for Layibi Secondary School, in northern Uganda.
+Waukesha North is a contributor to Invisible Children, Inc., and has raised money for schools in northern Uganda.

 FIRST Robotics

 Waukesha North participates in CORE 2062, a FIRST Robotics Competition team.
 The sixteen-year-old team won the Rookie All Star Award in 2007, the Wisconsin Regional (Milwaukee) in 2008, and the 10,000 Lakes Regional (Minneapolis) in 2010.

 Music

 The music program at Waukesha North High School includes band, choir, guitar, orchestra, and jazz ensemble.
 Each music area offers varied extra-curricular entities, ranging from musical theatre to pep band to solo ensemble experiences.

 Drama

 The drama program at Waukesha North does three shows per school year, two plays during the fall and spring season, and a musical during the winter.
-In 2022 the Northstar Drama Club put on a production of Chicago (Cast: McKenna Camacho; Velma Kelly, Emma Schoultz; Roxie Hart, Aidan Reilly; Billy Flynn, Michael Alvarez; Amos Hart, Jordan James; Matron “Mama” Morton), and won three nominations from the Jerry Awards.
+In 2022 the Northstar Drama Club put on a production of Chicago, and won three awards from the Jerry Awards.
+In 2023, the Northstar Drama Club put on a production of The Wedding Singer the musical and won three awards from the Jerry Awards.